Options

 • Optional y: number

 The y coordinate to start the crop from.
+Cannot be negative or exceed the Frame height.

 • Optional width: number

 The width of the crop rectangle in pixels.
+Cannot exceed the Frame width.

 • Optional height: number

 The height of the crop rectangle in pixels.
+Cannot exceed the Frame height.

 Returns Bullet